Salmonella: Serotyping

 Serotyping is done by mixing cells with antibodies for a particular antigen.
 It can give some idea about risk.
-A 2014 study showed that S. reading is very common among young turkey samples, but it is not a significant contributor to human salmonellosis.
+A 2014 study showed that S. Reading is very common among young turkey samples, but it is not a significant contributor to human salmonellosis.
 Serotyping can assist in identifying the source of contamination by matching serotypes in people with serotypes in the suspected source of infection.
 Appropriate prophylactic treatment can be identified from the known antibiotic resistance of the serotype.

-Looking at the comparison of xMAP Salmonella Serotyping Assay With Traditional Serotyping and Discordance Resolution by Whole Genome Sequencing, study showed that molecular serotyping is promising as a rapid method for Salmonella serotyping.

-Real-Time PCR Assay for Differentiation of Typhoidal and Nontyphoidal Salmonella is also available.
+Newer methods of "serotyping" include xMAP and real-time PCR, two methods based on DNA sequences instead of antibody reactions.
+These methods can be potentially faster, thanks to advances in sequencing technology.
+These "molecular serotyping" systems actually perform genotyping of the genes that determine surface antigens.

 Detection, culture, and growth conditions

 Most subspecies of Salmonella produce hydrogen sulfide, which can readily be detected by growing them on media containing ferrous sulfate, such as is used in the triple sugar iron test.
 Most isolates exist in two phases, a motile phase and a non-motile phase.
 Cultures that are nonmotile upon primary culture may be switched to the motile phase using a Craigie tube or ditch plate.
 RVS broth can be used to enrich for Salmonella species for detection in a clinical sample.

 Salmonella can also be detected and subtyped using multiplex or real-time polymerase chain reaction (qPCR) from extracted Salmonella DNA.

 Mathematical models of Salmonella growth kinetics have been developed for chicken, pork, tomatoes, and melons.
 Salmonella reproduce asexually with a cell division interval of 40 minutes.

 Salmonella species lead predominantly host-associated lifestyles, but the bacteria were found to be able to persist in a bathroom setting for weeks following contamination, and are frequently isolated from water sources, which act as bacterial reservoirs and may help to facilitate transmission between hosts.
 Salmonella is notorious for its ability to survive desiccation and can persist for years in dry environments and foods.

 The bacteria are not destroyed by freezing, but UV light and heat accelerate their destruction.
 They perish after being heated to 55 °C for 90 min, or to 60 °C for 12 min, although if inoculated in high fat, high liquid substances like peanut butter, they gain heat resistance and can survive up to 90 °C for 30 min.
 To protect against Salmonella infection, heating food to an internal temperature of 75 °C is recommended.

 Salmonella species can be found in the digestive tracts of humans and animals, especially reptiles.
 Salmonella on the skin of reptiles or amphibians can be passed to people who handle the animals.
 Food and water can also be contaminated with the bacteria if they come in contact with the feces of infected people or animals.